Factorizations of finite groups: The symmetric groups S4 and S5

 \begin{lemma} The symmetric group $S_5$ is multifold-factorizable. \end{lemma}

-\textit{Proof.} Since $|S_5|=120$ and $\Omega(120)=5$, it suffices to show that the group $S_5$ is $5$-factorizable.
-The number of distinct representations of $120$ as a product of primes is equal to the number of permutations of the multiset $\{2,2,2,3,5\}$, that is $5!/3!=20$.
-However, by Lemma \ref{lemma_SimpleGeneral}(\ref{inverse_order}) we can omit the corresponding products with reversed order of factors.
-Moreover, since $|S_5:S_4|=5$ by virtue of Corollary \ref{corollary_prime_index} and of Lemma \ref{corollary_s4} we can discard factorizations that start or end with $5$.
-Therefore, we only need to consider the following $6$ factorizations:
+\begin{proof} Since $|S_5|=120$ and $\Omega(120)=5$, it suffices to show that $S_5$ is $5$-factorizable.
+The number of distinct ordered factorizations of $120$ into primes is equal to the number of permutations of the multiset $\{2,2,2,3,5\}$, that is $5!/3!=20$.
+However, by Lemma \ref{lemma_SimpleGeneral}(\ref{inverse_order}) we can omit the factorizations obtained by reversing the order of the factors.
+Moreover, since $|S_5:S_4|=5$ and $S_4$ is multifold-factorizable by Corollary \ref{corollary_s4}, Corollary \ref{corollary_prime_index} shows that we may discard factorizations that start or end with $5$.